computerscienceismath/docs/_posts/2016-05-20-Understanding-Probability.md

 title: Elementary Math: Understanding Probability
 ---

 Create a spinner using Scratch Animation to understand how probability works.
+Probability is the possibility or chance of an event occurring.
+Teach students how to make predictions.

 {% comment %}
 Might you have an include in your theme?
 Why not try it here!